 Concentration risk may also materialize indirectly when profitability and capital position react similarly to general economic developments or to structural changes in the institutional environment in different areas of business.
 This kind of indirect concentration risk can be seen as part of strategic risk.

-More detailed risk definitions may be found in Appendix 2 (Risk Definitions).
+More detailed risk definitions can be found in Appendix 2 (Risk Definitions).